why Uxin Limited [UXIN] is a Good Choice for Investors After New Price Target of $2.75

 UXIN stock trade performance evaluation

-Uxin Limited [UXIN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 21.24.
-With this latest performance, UXIN shares gained by 1.09% in over the last four-week period, additionally plugging by 222.61% over the last 6 months – not to mention a rise of 201.63% in the past year of trading.
+Uxin Limited [UXIN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.04.
+With this latest performance, UXIN shares gained by 5.95% in over the last four-week period, additionally plugging by 137.33% over the last 6 months – not to mention a rise of 191.80% in the past year of trading.

 Uxin Limited [UXIN]: An insightful look at the core fundamentals

-Return on Total Capital for UXIN is now -37.58, given the latest momentum, and Return on Invested Capital for the company is -55.87.
-Return on Equity for this stock declined to -284.96, with Return on Assets sitting at -24.84.
-When it comes to the capital structure of this company, Uxin Limited [UXIN] has a Total Debt to Total Equity ratio set at 542.42.
-Additionally, UXIN Total Debt to Total Capital is recorded at 84.43, with Total Debt to Total Assets ending up at 47.27.
-Long-Term Debt to Equity for the company is recorded at 410.07, with the Long-Term Debt to Total Capital now at 63.83.
+Return on Total Capital for UXIN is now -54.99, given the latest momentum, and Return on Invested Capital for the company is -64.85.

-Receivables Turnover for the company is 0.69 with a Total Asset Turnover recorded at a value of 0.30.Uxin Limited’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.80 and a Current Ratio set at 0.80.
+Receivables Turnover for the company is 0.49 with a Total Asset Turnover recorded at a value of 0.20.Uxin Limited’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.80 and a Current Ratio set at 0.80.

 Uxin Limited [UXIN]: Insider Ownership positions